rvbos/rvbos/README.md

 ### Hi, I’m Ola :wave:
 ---

-:rocket: I am a 3rd year student at SGH Warsaw.
-I have been passionate about technology in business and web development since 2022, and I want to develop professionally in this direction.
+:rocket: I have been passionate about technology in business and web development since 2022, and I want to develop professionally in this direction.

 :rocket: My previous professional experience consists of: business consulting, sales (in an IT product company) and projects coordination.
 You can read more on my <a href="https://www.linkedin.com/in/aleksandra-rabos/">LinkedIn</a>.
 Now I would like to work on the more technical side.

-:rocket: Here are some projects that most reflect my current technical skill level.
-Each project through the design somehow relates to astronomy or cycling, as these are my passions.
+:rocket: My projects posted here relate to astronomy or cycling, as these are my passions.
 Currently I am delving into React.

 :rocket: Technologies and tools I use: